 Apply strong password policies and make sure they are followed.
 Educate all users about the importance of strong passwords.
 Follow the recommended password length of over 8 characters with a mix of upper and lower case alphabets, numbers, and special characters.
 Do not use dictionary words.
 The longer the password, the stronger the security of the website.

 If you need to store passwords for user authentication, always store them in encrypted form.
 Use a hash algorithm and also salt the hash to make it more secure.

 Final Thoughts – Security Tips

+After applying these security tips, you can also use one of WordPress security plugins to ensure security of your WordPress site.
 The technological space is constantly changing, and what works today may not be as effective tomorrow.
 Hence, the task of securing your website is a constant that never stops.
 It involves constantly monitoring the site for vulnerabilities and addressing them as they arise.
 While these precautions do not provide 100% protection against hackers, you need to partner with the right agency to provide you the constant support and maintenance service.
-Shopify Pro is a trusted Shopify website design and development agency providing top-notch website maintenance and support services to clients.
+Shopify Pro is a trusted website design and development agency providing top-notch website maintenance and support services to clients.

 10 Best Ecommerce platforms in 2020 – Quick Ecommerce platform guide